henley-regatta/henley-regatta.github.io/_posts/2024-04-27-OurFirstWinterWithAHeatPump.md

 cylinders, valves and other fittings in the roof space that pretty much look like a H.R.Geiger installation.
-There's the small matter of a honking great box sat outside the kitchen window that makes a continuous (but, admittedly, _quite_) hum as it works too.
+There's the small matter of a honking great box sat outside the kitchen window that makes a continuous (but, admittedly, _quiet_) hum as it works too.

 Overall I think we've decided that it cost something like 3x the cost to Just Replace The Boiler.
-If we'd been loosing money on the running costs I'd finish there but, since we're making a saving, I can confidently state that we will, _eventually_ recoup that cost.
-However, at current gas/electric rates I think we're looking at a 20-year period to do so.
-Obviously, over that timescale we can't expect the current conditions to persist.
-If, as seems likely, the cost differential between the two sources decreases (perhaps even making gas **more** expensive than electric at the end?) then the time to payoff decreases.
+If we'd been losing money on the running costs I'd finish there but, since we're making a saving, I can confidently state that we will, _eventually_ recoup that cost.
+The question then becomes: how long?
+At current gas/electric rates I think we're looking at a 20-year period to do so.

-In short: If you have the resources I can't see why you wouldn't, but don't do it for the return on investment alone.
-And think really, really carefully if you need financing to do it....
+The economic bet, therefore, is that the differential between Gas and Electric prices decreases over time.
+YMMV but for us it's averaging 2.5x cheaper per kWh for Gas right now.
+If that decreases, the time to payback decreases.
+I don't think this is _too_ far off the mark on current trends, but 20 years is a long time.

+With all this in mind, can I recommend a switch to a Heat Pump?
+In all aspects other than financial, an unequivocal and enthusiastic "YES".
+If money is a consideration - and _lucky you_ if it's not - then some more thought is required.
+It might represent a reasonable return compared to, say, a savings account.
+On the other hand if you find yourself having to borrow to afford the system, then some really, really hard sums will need doing to prove that the energy cost savings outweigh whatever financing rate you're subjected to.

 ***
 [^1]: The front door being a hilarious exception.
 It's got gaps you can watch the outside world through and is basically transparent to an IR camera meaning it's got the insulation value of a piece of wet lettuce.
 Still on our list of things to replace....